adrianaheesh/T1A3-bookbosomed/README.md

 This feature should be finished and working by Friday, October 2.
 It has a medium to easy level of difficulty as it reuses some of the thinking from the previous function.

 ## Help Documentation

-- steps to install the app
-- any dependencies
-- system/hardware requirements

 ### Steps to install

 All files needed to run this app are uploaded to Canvas in a zip file.
 This file should be downloaded from Canvas, as it contains hidden files (hiding my API key) that aren't available from my public Github repository.
 Once this file has been downloaded, navigate into the AdrianaHeesh_T1A3 directory in your terminal, then execute